-This course is a study of the concepts related to the provision of nursing care for childbearing and childrearing families; application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during preconception, prenatal, perinatal, antepartum, neonatal and postpartum periods and the childrearing family from birth to adolescence; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
-This course lends itself to either a blocked or integrated approach.
+This course is a study of the concepts related to the provision of nursing care for childbearing and childrearing families.
+Application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during, the perinatal periods and the childrearing family from birth to adolescence; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
+This course lends itself to a blocked approach.
 Prerequisites: Completion of Semester II courses or permission of the program chair.